Hundredth monkey effect: Original research (1950s)

 The original Koshima research was undertaken by a team of scientists as a secondary consequence of 1948 research on semi-wild monkeys in Japan.
-The Koshima troop was identified as segregated from other monkeys and, from 1950, used as a closed study group to observe wild Japanese macaque behavior.
+The Koshima troop was isolated from other troupes on nearby islands.
+From 1950, it was used as a closed study group to observe wild Japanese macaque behavior.
 While studying the group, the team would drop sweet potatoes and wheat on the beach and observe the troop's behavior.
 In 1954, a paper was published indicating the first observances of one monkey, Imo, washing her sweet potatoes in the water.

 Her changed behavior led to several feeding behavior changes over the course of the next few years, all of which was of great benefit in understanding the process of teaching and learning in animal behavior.
 A brief account of the behavioral changes can be seen below: